 The Vegan Information Project (VIP).

-Dublin-based Vegan Information Project is dedicated to public education initiatives based on an intersectional understanding of the entangled nature of modes of oppression and liberation.
+Dublin-based Vegan Information Project is dedicated to public information initiatives based on a pro-intersectional understanding of the entangled nature of modes of oppression and liberation.

 2016 was the Vegan Information Project’s busiest year yet.
 We are back in Temple Bar Square for the foreseeable future – every Thursday, 1-6pm – with our Vegan Information Day event, which will feature our unique “tea station” in the warmer weather.
 VIP took part in All We Need Is Love’s 12-hour hour vegan festival, and the 4-week “Culture & Arts Festival” organised by the Icon Factory in association with Dublin City Council and Temple Bar Company.
 VIP volunteers gave talks at a showing of Cowspiracy, Dublin Vegfest, VegfestUK in Brighton, Bristol, London, and Scotland, and appeared on the Late Lunch with Gerry Kelly of LMFM Radio.